 You can get help to gain new skills, find a job or stay in work from a range of organisations, including JobCentres, careers services and voluntary organisations.

-Jobs & Benefits offices/JobCentres
+Jobs and Benefits offices

-The Department for the Economy is responsible for the national network of Jobs and Benefits Offices/JobCentres.
 These give skilled advice at every stage of your search for a job and make sure you know which benefits or allowances you're entitled to claim.
 They can also support you if you're concerned about the impact of your disability on your existing job.

 Advisers for people receiving incapacity benefits